vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/architecture/modular-design.md

 ## Divide and Conquer

+We want now to extend the previous idea to a more complex machine that can handle, for example, multiplications.

-We could keep adding columns to our state machine to express more operations but that would make the design complex and hard to handle.
+We could keep adding columns to our state machine to express such operations but that would make the design complex and hard to handle.
 Instead, we are going to use a divide and conquer technique:

 -   Our zk-EVM architecture comprises different connected state machines.